Student Services Office

 Living in Leiden

-Students choose from various types of accomodations on and off campus.
+Students choose from various types of accommodations on and off campus.

 Housing in the Netherlands